I traveled to 12 countries in 2016

 I traveled to Java to attend my uncle’s wedding and decided to combine that with a visit to neighboring Bali.
 Although I did make it to Bali I ended up missing the wedding on Java because I contracted dengue fever and spent the rest of my trip in a local hospital.

 Java is a volcano-dotted island that’s at the geographic and economic center of Indonesia and home to more than half its people.
-Java is one of the most populated places on this planet.
+The island is one of the most populated places on this planet.

 Java is very diverse: from Southeast Asia’s busiest metropolises with delirious nightlife to the peak of volcanoes, endless rice fields, small villages and an incredible coastline.